beskibeski/websockets-ui/README.md

+# NOTE: If the player shoots to the cell that have been already attacked random attack will be initiated!!!

 # RSSchool NodeJS websocket task template
 > Static http server and base task packages.
 > By default WebSocket client tries to connect to the 3000 port.